DTrejo/hakeru/README.md

 h2.
 Protips:

-Hakeru's production Node server is eric.no.de:9000
+Hakeru's production Node server is dtrejo.no.de

 In order to push your changes to prod you must